Miami Reckless Driving Lawyer

 - Driving in excess of the speed limit;

 - Driving while drunk or under the influence of drugs;

 - Driving while distracted by a cell phone, tablet, GPS, or any other distraction;

 - Cutting and swerving in and out of traffic in a dangerous manner; and

 - Driving without the proper lights on your vehicle or without using turn signals.

 Negligent driving and reckless driving are not the same thing.
 In order to be convicted of reckless driving, the court must prove that you purposely drove in a dangerous manner, knowing that your actions could cause harm to another person or a piece of property and that despite knowing the consequences of your actions, you chose to drive in a dangerous manner anyway.
 This will require the court to examine many different factors in your case, such as your driving pattern, eyewitness accounts, and whether there were people or objects nearby that could have suffered harm.

 If you are not found guilty of reckless driving, you may still be deemed to be negligent and in some cases, liable for the victim’s damages.
 But you will not face the criminal penalties for a reckless driving conviction, which can include fines and jail time.
 The penalties an individual faces for a reckless driving conviction depend on the severity of the damage caused by his or her actions.

 If you have been charged with reckless driving, you could be facing penalties that include fines and the loss of your driver’s license.
-Rather than simply accepting these penalties, fight the charge with the aid of an experienced criminal defense attorney.
-Many individuals do not realize that they can work with a criminal defense attorney to fight a traffic violation.
-To learn more, contact our team of experienced Miami reckless driving attorneys at Ratzan & Faccidomo, LLC today to schedule your initial legal consultation with us.
+Rather than simply accepting these penalties, fight the charge with the aid of an experienced criminal defense lawyer.
+Many individuals do not realize that they can work with a criminal defense lawyer to fight a traffic violation.
+To learn more, contact our team of experienced Miami reckless driving lawyers at Ratzan & Faccidomo, LLC today to schedule your initial legal consultation with us.